ns1/ns1-go/README.md

                    L___ NAME             L____ ZONE         L____ NAME

 `example-internal` shares the FQDN with `example.com`.
-API calls using `example.com` as the identifier will uniquely identify the first zone, to address the second zone, `example-internal` must be used in the identifier
+API calls using `example.com` as the identifier will uniquely identify the first zone.
+To address the second zone, `example-internal` must be used in the identifier

 So, you can continue to use the FQDN as an identifier - in fact, if you